CoDS-GCS/MEGR-APT-code/README.md

 # MEGR-APT
+This is the code for the paper "MEGR-APT: A Memory-Efficient APT Hunting System Based on Attack Representation Learning".
 MEGR-APT is a scalable APT hunting system to discover suspicious subgraphs matching an attack scenario (query graph) published in Cyber Threat Intelligence (CTI) reports.
 MEGR-APT hunts APTs in a twofold process: (i) memory-efficient suspicious subgraphs extraction, and (ii) fast subgraph matching based on graph neural network (GNN) and attack representation learning.